 Like SSENSE, MR PORTER specializes in high-end footwear and clothing from brands such as Tom Ford, Brunello Cucinelli, Balenciaga, Gucci, Polo Ralph Lauren, Loro Piana, A.P.C., Amiri, and Nike.
 Recently, though, the platform has also been offering quick-strike-type releases, including the YEEZY Boost 350 “Moonrock” and subsequent adidas YEEZY releases.

 In addition to its varied selection of product, MR PORTER distinguishes itself from other retails in a number of ways.
 The portal offers next day delivery to certain locations, as well as a MR PORTER Premier Service, which provides same-day delivery in New York and select locations in New Jersey.
-MR PORTER also prides itself on customer service, which is important for a totally online shopping experience, especially when you’re returning product.
+MR PORTER also prides itself on customer service, which sets it apart from other sneaker websites and is important for a perfect shopping experience—especially when you’re returning a product.
 A strong editorial team provides customers with trend reports and other editorials, such guides on how to wear certain styles in an effort to aide in selecting the right sneakers or threads.

 Physical Locations: Moscow